ABZ-Aaron/Reddit-API-Pipeline/instructions/aws.md

     aws_secret_access_key = XXXX
     ```

-    This will allow our scripts to interact with AWS without us having to include our access key and secret access key within the script.
+    This will allow our scripts to interact with AWS without having to include our access key and secret access key within the scripts.

 ---